 The most important factor involved in your getting superior quality of sleep that is both refreshing and restorative is the proper alignment of your body on the mattress.
-Even though it is tempting to believe that the best posture is the one that lets you sleep comfortably, it may happen that this position may result in improper alignment of the spine and cause various health problems in the long run.
+Even though it is tempting to believe that the best posture is the one that lets you sleep comfortably, this position may result in improper alignment of the spine and cause various health problems in the long run.

 How is Comfort Possible When the Sleeping Posture is Improper?

 Even though your sleeping position may not quite be the proper one from the point of body alignment, you can sleep comfortably.
 This is possible because of the tendency of the body to automatically position itself to counter the misalignment.
 The adaptation of posture, while automatic, may not be good for health.

 A bad sleeping posture may lead to pressure being created in the cervical, thoracic, and lumbar regions.
 The lungs are unable to hold the required quantity of air, creating an oxygen shortage.
 There is also an excess production of cortisol and adrenaline that makes adequate relaxation difficult.
 The improper posture may also hinder proper blood circulation and prevent the muscles, ligaments, and joints from relaxing.
 You can experience shallow breathing, headaches, daytime sleepiness, inability to focus, fatigue, etc.